jimlind/tivo-php/INSTALLATION.md

 ```

 #### Avahi Install
-If you want to locate the TiVo on your network the Avahi daemon needs to be installed.
+If you want to locate a TiVo on your network the Avahi daemon needs to be installed.
 ```sh
 sudo apt-get install avahi-utils
 ```